 Many smaller size assets are acquired at 30%-70% of replacement cost, creating price resilience and enabling greater returns at realisation.

-In all cases we adopt a conservative approach to financing, maintaining overall debt levels at 35%-40% of portfolio value, consistent with the Company’s policy on borrowings and the maturity profile of our debt arrangements.
+In all cases we adopt a conservative approach to financing, targeting overall debt levels at 35%-40% of portfolio value over the medium term, consistent with the Company’s policy on borrowings and the maturity profile of our debt arrangements.

 Overall market conditions: